RhoSpatial/Saga/README.md

 <br>methods to get parallel product to surface reflactance
 <sub/>- Geoprocessing-->File -->Imagery --> Landsat -->Top of Atmosphere Reflectance

-## Toolchain for burned area mapping
+## Toolchain for Burned area mapping
 ### Inputs
 All bands must be in same grid system; ex.: Downscaling SWIR_2 from 20m to 10m resolution
 - Geoprocessing-->Grid -->Grid System -->Resampling